Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/Asciidoc course/writinginAsciiDocpart1.md

 | Double left arrow      | <=         | &#8656                  | ⇐            |                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | Typographic apostrophe | Sam's      | Sam&#8217;s             | Sam’s        | AsciiDoc automatically replaces the straight typewriter apostrophe (`'`) with a curly, typographic apostrophe (`’`).
 This makes your text look more polished and professional, giving it the proper typographic style used in formal writing.                                                                                                                                                                                                         |

 This simple punctuation does not reduce the readability of the text.
-In fact, it might actually make the text easier to read.<br/>What is important is that these are standard practices you are probably already familiar with.
+In fact, it might actually make the text easier to read.<br/>What is important is that these are standard practices you are probably already familiar with.<br/>
-In AsciiDoc, you also use punctuation to create one of the most common elements in document **lists**!
+In AsciiDoc, you also use punctuation to create one of the most common elements in document **lists**!<br/>
+Check out the second part of the writing in AsciiDoc guide to explore more about its syntax and advanced features.